latest nhpb_banner 1__compressed

 Assistance from Lutheran Social Services of the Southwest.

-Housing assistance is part of the Interfaith Homeless Emergency Lodging Program (I-HELP).
+Housing assistance from LSS-SW is part of the Interfaith Homeless Emergency Lodging Program (I-HELP).
 This is offered in partnership with churches, the Mesa United Way, community based organizations and The City of Mesa.
-They work together to provide food, lodging, comfort, hope and opportunity for the homeless, in particular women, that live in Mesa Arizona and the East Valley
+They work together to provide food, lodging, comfort, hope and opportunity for the homeless, in particular women as well as single moms, that live in Mesa Arizona and the East Valley

 Not only will housing issues be dealt with.
 I-HELP also provides people with additional supportive services such as clothing, case management, job training and employment services to homeless single women and parents.
 Clients that are served through the Lutheran Social Services program are encouraged to develop Life Plans and work towards stability.
 This will involve the creation of attainable goals leading to a greater level of self sufficiency.